raballew/okd-the-hard-way/docs/02-services.md

 In some cases it is necessary to perform the installation in a disconnected environment.
 This use case is supported by the fact that all required resources such as container images and the dependencies to Fedora CoreOS (FCOS) are resolved in advance and hosted locally.
-The services VM disk image configured in this way can then be transported into the disconnected environment.
+The services VM disk image configured this way can then be transported into the disconnected environment.
 Even though this lab setup does not require a disconnected installation, all necessary steps are shown below and can easily be adopted to a real world scenario.
 In this case